 Cullen-Unsworth, Leanne Claire, Butler, James R.A., Hill, Rosemary, and Wallace, Marilyn (2010) Cooperative research: an example from the Wet Tropics of Queensland.
 International Journal of Interdisciplinary Social Sciences, 5 (6). pp. 139-155.

-Dale, Allan P., Pressey, Bob, Adams, Vanessa M., Álvarez-Romero, Jorge G., Digby, Mike, Dobbs, Rebecca, Douglas, Michael, Augé, Amélie A., Maughan, Mirjam, Childs, John, Hinchley, David, Landcaster, Ian, Perdrisat, Ian, and Gobius, Niilo (2014) Catchment-scale governance in Northern Australia: a preliminary evaluation.
+Dale, Allan P., Pressey, Bob, Adams, Vanessa M., Álvarez-Romero, Jorge G., Digby, Mike, Dobbs, Rebecca, Douglas, Michael, Augé, Amélie A., Maughan, Mirjam, Childs, John, Hinchley, David, Landcaster, Ian, Perdrisat, Ian, Gobius, Niilo, and UNSPECIFIED (2014) Catchment-scale governance in Northern Australia: a preliminary evaluation.
 Journal of Economic and Social Policy, 16 (1). pp. 1-27.

 Davies, Jocelyn, Hill, Rosemary, Walsh, Fiona J., Sandford, Marcus, Smyth, Dermot, and Holmes, Miles C. (2013) Innovation in management plans for community conserved areas: experiences from Australian Indigenous Protected Areas.
 Ecology and Society, 18 (2).